Wintertime at Crater Lake

 Through wind and snow

 “Well, I got what I came for,” I thought later that morning as I struggled over an avalanche bypass in a chilly headwind with my skis strapped to my pack.
 To visit Crater Lake on skis is, unmistakably, a backcountry trip and not a leisurely cross-country ski.
 The route contains four avalanche areas that must be bypassed or climbed over.
 A careless moment can mean a lost glove or ski.
-The day we set out, another group was forced to turn back when its sled full of gear fell into the caldera.
+The day we set out, another group was forced to turn back when its sled full of gear slid off the trail and into the caldera.